-1. TEXTBOOK: The course textbook is Physics, 5th Edition, by James S. Walker.
+1. Textbook: The course textbook is Physics, 5th Edition, by James S. Walker.
 An e-text of this book is accessible on Mastering Physics (see below).
-You may also upgrade to a physical copy at additional cost.
-You can purchase a loose-leaf version of the text directly from Pearson by following the "purchase option" link on our Mastering site.
-You may also purchase a copy of the textbook at the WCU campus store, but price and selection may vary.
+You may also upgrade to a physical copy at additional cost - contact the WCU campus storefor details.